 DU’s Daniels College of Business faculty experts available for many topics

-Topics: food supply, inventory, online grocery shopping, Christmas shopping, global supply chain
+Topics: inflation, food supply, inventory, online grocery shopping, Christmas shopping, global supply chain, energy, sustainability

 “Retailers and suppliers will continue to battle through the Christmas season (too much or too little supply/demand) and COVID, but now many place a priority on the larger, longer challenges they will face in supply chain over the next five years.”

 - Mac Clouse, Sorenson Distinguished Professor of Finance

 Topics: Consumer spending, personal finance and budgeting, credit card usage, reducing expenditures, saving, finance, the economy, inflation, Wall Street

 Note: Clouse will be unavailable Dec.
 3-10

 - Cindi Fukami, professor of management, is an expert in organizational behavior and human resource management.

 Topics: Employee productivity during the holidays, end-of-year bonuses, strikes, lay-offs, unions, labor disputes

 “Stress is always higher during big holidays,” Fukami says.
 “Given the added element of the national climate, family and coworker conflict might be higher than usual this year.”